rdd13r/rdd13r/README.md

 2. Not everyone who gets you out of poop is your friend.
 3. When life grants you a precious second chance: embrace silence, gather your thoughts, listen, learn, assess, devise a strategy, and always remain objective, doing the right thing.
 Together, we can help the laggard sparrows on their journey to safety should they accept our help.

+For Captain, this lesson holds a special meaning.
+He lost his mother when he was five.
+Now, he's a cherished mama's boy who learned to value people early in life.
+I wish I had that maturity when I was growing up - everyone who depends on me would be even happier today.

 Now, I must go and aid wise Captain with his homework.

+_**Take care of yourself and your loved ones!**_
 </details>